kapouer/url-inspector/README.md

 By default oembed providers are

 - found from a curated list of providers
-- found from an additional or custom list of providers
+- found from a custom list, required from opts.providers
 - discovered in the inspected web pages

 It is possible to add custom providers in the options, by passing